DavidWells/davidwells.io-v1/content/blog/2019-08-25-clean-analytics.md

 ## Implementation

 It’s very important to optimize these collection points as soon as you can.
-Retrofitting a haphazard analytics implementation is much more of a challenge and requires more investigation what might break downstream of if event names are changing.
+Retrofitting a haphazard analytics implementation is much more of a challenge.
+It could require more cross team coordination & investigative work to make sure downstream systems will still operate as expected.

 Here are some practical next steps for getting things in a "cleaner" state: